michaelxwang/michaelxwang.github.io/cat/tax/_posts/2026-12-31-tax-check-list.md

 ### Income and Income Adjustment.

 - [W-2](https://www.irs.gov/pub/irs-pdf/fw2.pdf) wage forms from ALL employers for the year.
-- Retirement distribution.
-When dealing with pensions, annuities, distributions from retirement plans, rollovers, and conversions.
+- [1099-R][1099-r] retirement distribution from pensions, annuities, distributions from retirement plans, rollovers, and conversions.

   For **"backdoor" Roth conversions** from a traditional IRA, I need the following information: